WilliamAlexanderMorrison/igrill-hassio/README.md

 }
 ```
 * Test that the broker is listening for published data by following the Home Assistant [MQTT testing documentation](https://www.home-assistant.io/docs/mqtt/testing/)
-  * Skip the first two paragraphs, and use the `Developer Tools` method built within Home Assistant
+  * Skip the first two paragraphs, and use the `Developer Tools` method, which is built into Home Assistant

 ## Step-by-Step Instructions to Install  Configure bendiwka's [iGrill Monitor](https://github.com/bendikwa/igrill)
 * Install both Docker and Docker Compose following instructions in this [documentation](https://withblue.ink/2019/07/13/yes-you-can-run-docker-on-raspbian.html)